Last checked: July 21, 2026

 Each chapter introduces a new location and a different intruder with unique behaviors.
 Some stalk you slowly, others are fast and unpredictable.
 Learning the patterns is half the fun (and half the terror).

-Coins let you buy better flashlights, which is not just cosmetic — upgraded flashlights have wider beams and longer battery life.
-In a game where darkness is literally trying to kill you, a better flashlight is a real advantage.
+If the developer ever adds a code system, rewards would most likely be coins or cosmetics.
+Coins let you buy better flashlights, which is not just cosmetic — upgraded flashlights have wider beams and longer battery life, a real advantage in a game where darkness is trying to kill you.

 Codes help, but knowing how to play is what actually keeps you alive.
 Here are some tips that'll save your runs: